-The European Medical Journal is ‘Open Access’, but what does this mean?
+The EMJ is ‘Open Access’, but what does this mean?

-‘Open Access’ means that all of our EMJ content is readily available to anyone who wishes to access it.
-We take pride in the fact our content is completely free for you to read, allowing researchers, healthcare professionals and the public unrestricted access to the most up to date research.
+‘Open Access’ means that all of our content is available to anyone who wishes to access it.
+We take pride in the fact our content is completely free, allowing researchers, healthcare professionals and the public unrestricted access to the most up to date research.

 - Allergy & Immunology

 - Interventional Cardiology